 Local wineries, such as the Bingham Family Vineyards where we visited, embrace the Christmas spirit in their tasting rooms.

-Word has it that the Grapevine Vintage Railroad also hosts two Christmas Wine Trains in November and December.
+Word has it that the Grapevine Vintage Railroad also hosts Christmas Wine Trains in November and December.

 Dr. Sue’s Chocolate